microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/ElasticTableOperations/README.md

 === Start Region 5: DeleteMultiple Example ===

-Deleteing 1000 records using DeleteMultiple
+Deleting 1000 records using DeleteMultiple
 In batches of 100
 Deleted 1000 records.